Dave Cowper: Coaching career

 He became an Australian selector and was assistant manager and coach of the squad for the 1957-58 Australia rugby union tour of Britain, Ireland and France.
 The tour was a disappointment with the Wallabies losing all five Tests.
 Howell writes that Cowper, "ever the gentleman, never criticised the players, even when he had every right to....he personified the true amateur, playing always to the rules with a strict code of ethics".
 Squad member Nicholas Shehadie was less complimentary in his published recollections, suggesting Cowper had limited imagination as a coach and their training was "devoid of variety which made it very tedious".

-His son Bob Cowper played Test cricket for Australia in the 1960s.
+His late son Bob Cowper played Test cricket for Australia in the 1960s.